 When we finished we stuck a prayer on the jar which we can say before we take out a piece of paper.

-This section is for those of you who want to be involved in organising groups of young people.
+This section is primarily for parish youth workers and those involved in organising groups of young people.
 You may be a youth worker or leader, or perhaps just a regular young person who wants to start something in their school or parish.
-Whatever your situation, this section is full of ideas for activities, games, praying etc. Use our filter tool below if you’re looking for something in particular.
+Whatever your situation, this Catholic youth work Resources archive is full of ideas for activities, games, praying etc. Use our filter tool below if you’re looking for something in particular.
+Please bear in mind that many of our resources can be used outside of the designated age range or theme, these are simply here to give you a rough guide!

 Groups must work together as teams to cross a marked out area and collect items upon the way, while at the same time ensuring they don’t touch the floor.